oVirt/ovirt-site/source/develop/api/design/scoped-macpoolmanager.html.md

 ![](assigningPoolToDataCenterFromDataCenterDialog.png "assigningPoolToDataCenterFromDataCenterDialog.png")

-new tab in datacenter dialog allowing to assign MAC pool to given DataCenter, view (only) MAC pool settings or clicking "New" button to create new MAC Pool.
+new tab in ~~datacenter~~ cluster dialog allowing to assign MAC pool to given ~~DataCenter~~cluster, view (only) MAC pool settings or clicking "New" button to create new MAC Pool.

 ![](creatingNewMacPoolFromDataCenterDialog.png "creatingNewMacPoolFromDataCenterDialog.png")

-screenshot of gui while creating new MAC Pool from DataCenter dialog after clicking "New" button
+screenshot of gui while creating new MAC Pool from ~~DataCenter~~ cluster dialog after clicking "New" button

 ### REST API